IgniparousTempest/rpi-fan-controller/README.md

 # rpi-fan-controller
 A temperature dependant fan controller for the raspberry pi.
+By default the fan switches on if the CPU is above 40 °C (104 °F) (313.15 K), it checks the temperature every 10 minutes.

 ## Installation Guide